Talisman9/Writing-Advanced/PROMPT..md

 The Veritas Codex: The Cipher of Shadows
 The Veritas Codex: The Alchemist's Secret
 The Veritas Codex: The Lost Library of St. Cyprian
-- **GENRE:** Mystery / Cozy Mystery (with elements of academic mystery and a touch of historical mystery)
+- **GENRE:** Mystery / Cozy Mystery blended with Contemporary Romance (with elements of historical mystery)
 - **WORD_COUNT:** 500,000 total, split across multiple novels (e.g., 5-10 novels, ranging from 50,000 to 100,000 words each)
 - **SETTING:** The ancient, fictional university city of Veritas, nestled in a valley somewhere in continental Europe (think a blend of Oxford, Heidelberg, and Prague).
 The city is built on the site of an even older settlement, with layers of history beneath it.
 - **CENTRAL_LOCATION:** The restricted section of the University of Veritas' Grand Library, known as the "Silentium."